jspm/jspm-cli/README.md

 ### Building Application Code

-jspm is not a build tool, and never will be a build tool.
-Use grunt and other tools for automating project tasks.

-The only operations jspm provides are:
+jspm provides some operations for convenience:

 * Minification
 * Module Transpiling from ES6 to ES5
 * SystemJS Plugin builds (under development)

-Minification is provided for convenience only, while transpiling is provided as a fundamental use case for modules of the future.
+Minification is provided for convenience only, while transpiling is provided as a fundamental use case for ES6 module usage.

 Application code is stored in the `lib` directory, which is also stored in the package.json as: